Aeroflex™ Expanding Garden Hose: Product Review

 I tend to be leery of frilly-looking, light-weight tools.
 Garden hoses included.
 I need my tools to be sturdy, last forever, and really get the job done.
 Pink handled screwdrivers?
 You’ll never find one of those in my toolbox.
 I want tools that perform.

-When I agreed to review the Aeroflex™ Expanding Garden Hose, I’ll admit the no-frilly defense system jumped up in full force.
+When I agreed to review the Aeroflex™ Expanding Garden Hose, I’ll admit the no-frills defense system jumped up in full force.
 After all, aren’t these no-kink, stretchy hoses only for deck gardeners?
 Now don’t get all ruffled up if indeed you are a deck gardener.
 There’s nothing wrong with gardening in any space.
-What I mean is that a hose isn’t usually drug around, stretched, and walked on and driven over on a deck like I would do in my yard and garden areas.
+What I mean is that a hose isn’t usually dragged around, stretched, and walked on and driven over on a deck like I would do in my yard and garden areas.
 I just didn’t think I was going to like such a floppy tool.
 How could it possibly be the workhorse tool that I need?